aschuler84/MANAi/README.md

 #### Project Setup and Preliminaries
 MANAi currently only supports maven-managed Java projects.
-Therefore, a preliminary step create a new Maven project from within IntelliJ which you would like to use as a foundation for your energy experiments.
+Therefore, as a preliminary step create a new Maven project from within IntelliJ which you would like to use as a foundation for your energy experiments.

-- Use whatever project coordinates you but ensure to add the following dependencies to the project's object model `pom.xml` file
+- Use whatever project coordinates you like, but ensure to add the following dependencies to the project's object model `pom.xml` file

 ```xml